joannacastano/documentation-repo-case-study/Documentation.md

 In this case study, we used Kubernetes as our orchestration platform for deploying our web app and database, along with services such as Jenkins, Prometheus, and Splunk.
 As you go through this document, you will learn more about the services I mentioned above.
 For now, look at the steps below to access the Kubernetes cluster.

-==DISCLAIMER==: We used MacOS when creating this solution.
+**DISCLAIMER**: We used MacOS when creating this solution.
 For other operating systems, ignore steps 1 and 2.
 Refer to the [Official Kubernetes Documentation](https://kubernetes.io/docs/tasks/tools/) for installing kubectl in [Linux](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) or [Windows](https://kubernetes.io/docs/tasks/tools/install-kubectl-windows/).

 **Step 1** Install HomeBrew
 ```